 Barcelona offers many hotels for each budget and taste.
 Boutique, classic or hipster.
 If budget is not a big deal for you, check out the W-Hotel in Barceloneta.
 If you rather stay in an apartment, you will find charming flats for each budget on cocoonbarcelona.com.

 Let’s start with Gràcia, one of my favorite quarters.
 You can start your walk through this lovely district after your visit of Park Güell.
 There is no specific path I will guide you through, I would rather recommend you to go with the flow and just soak up the atmosphere.
 The narrow streets are full with cafés, galleries, restaurants and little shops.
 Stop for a coffee or a glass of wine on one of the beautiful squares and watch the local hipsters and street life.
 If you fancy little boutiques rather than big stores you will love Carrer Verdi and Travessera de Gràcia.
 You may want to check out Roman’s guide to this lovely neighborhood.

 The cafés on the squares are a perfect location not only to relax but for street photography.
 Try it out.

-Next stop: Barri Gòtic, the Gothic Quarter and the heart of the historic city.
+Next stop on tour through Barcelona: Barri Gòtic, the Gothic Quarter and the heart of the historic city.
 Here you will find loads of sights…gothic cathedrals, museums and beautiful Plaças.
 And you will feel a special flair in these little, winding streets that lead to open, spacious courts.
 Even if you’d love to dine outside, you should definitely have lunch or diner in of the tiny tapas bars, which do not have tables outside.
 You will forget the rest of the world when you order food and wine for example in Mirilla, Carrer del Regomir, 16.

 Cross the famous Rambla de Catalunya and you will reach El Raval, Barcelona’s multi-cultural district with its restaurants, galleries and studios.
 I loved the old Hospital de Sant Pau with its quiet atmosphere and amazing architecture.
 The entrance fee is 13 Euro, but worth it.
 The sight is crowded just like any other in Barcelona but my feeling is, it is less jam-packed than the Gaudí sights.